MahdiHajibabaei/unified-embedding/README.md

 In order to evaluate the Equal Error Rate (EER) and minimum of detection cost function on pairs selected by Nagrani et al., set the *embedding_file* in rocVox.py to address of the embedding that you wish to evaluate and execute the script.
 Two figures will be displayed: The fist on shows the separation of true match (positive) and false match (negative) pairs:
 ![picture](https://github.com/MahdiHajibabaei/unified-embedding/blob/master/figures/rocVox_pairs.jpeg)

-The second one shows the ROC of the embeddings:
+The second figure shows the ROC of the embeddings:

 ![picture](https://github.com/MahdiHajibabaei/unified-embedding/blob/master/figures/rocVox_ROC.jpeg)